sytpb/aws-best-solution/README.md

 *Key word: CloudWatch unified agent, Manager Parameter Store, metric of memory usage*<br>
 *[explanation]*<br>
 CloudWatch doesn't monitor memory usage but only the CPU utilization, Network utilization, Disk performance, and Disk Reads/Writes.Therefore you should use  CloudWatch unified agent to collect the memory usage.

+**#2**.A company has several microservices that send messages to an Amazon SQS queue and a backend application that poll the queue to process the messages.
+The company also has a Service Level Agreement (SLA) which defines the acceptable amount of time that can elapse from the point when the messages are received until a response is sent.
+The backend operations are I/O-intensive as the number of messages is constantly growing, causing the company to miss its SLA.
+The Solutions Architect must implement a new architecture that improves the application's processing time and load management.

+Which of the following is the MOST effective solution that can satisfy the given requirement?

+**Create an AMI of the backend application's EC2 instance.
+Use the image to set up an Auto Scaling Group and configure a target tracking scaling policy based on the ApproximateAgeOfOldestMessage metric.**<br>
+*Key word: ASG, EC2, SQS, target tracking scaling policy, ApproximateAgeOfOldestMessage*

 ## Encryption
 **#1**.A multinational bank is storing its confidential files in an S3 bucket.
 The security team recently performed an audit, and the report shows that multiple files have been uploaded without 256-bit Advanced Encryption Standard (AES) server-side encryption.
 For added protection, the encryption key must be automatically rotated every year.
 The solutions architect must ensure that there would be no other unencrypted files uploaded in the S3 bucket in the future.